 I am no Bible scholar, nor am I in any stretch of the imagination a Hebrew linguist or scholar.
 But I do love God’s word and that means that I try to obey it.
 My heart is wicked and I need God’s help to even be interested in His Word enough to read and study and practice it.
 That truth, by the way, is in Psalm 119.
 I share this with any who want to be changed from the inside out in a way that brings lasting peace with God in this world preparing us for the eternal world to come.

-I am a non-denominational believer in Christ.
+I am an inter-denominational believer in Christ.
 I was raised in a Bible-believing, educationally enlightened, mainline denominational church by loving and wise Christian parents.
 I have been an active, serving member of a Bible-believing church all my life,

 Theologically, I have come to finally comprehend the best of reasonable and sane theology through the works of John Murray (WTS.com), the helpful theological works of Sinclair Ferguson, and the preaching of Alistair Begg.
 My best understanding of human nature are encapsulated in the works of Dr. David Powlison and Christian Counseling and Educational Foundation (ccef.org).
 My most-referred-to spiritual mentors and models are (not in order): Amy Carmichael, Oswald Chambers, C.S.
 Lewis, Andrew Murray, F.B.
 Meyer, Henry Nouwen, Lilias Trotter, Bishop Moule, Ruth Bell Graham, St. Augustine, Matthew Henry, John Calvin, David Platt, Tim Keller, Matt Chandler, and the 1870-1890 Keswick Convention speakers and authors and missionaries.
 So many more have influenced me, but this gives an idea of whose shoulders I stand upon, humanly speaking.
 I rejoice in their clear and loving explanations and modeling of the doctrines contained in God’s Word.